Journal Hoarding is Real and I Totally Get It

 1. Morning Pages

-This is a method from The Artist’s Way by Julia Cameron, and the basic principle is that you write three pages each and every morning before you get started with your day to clear your head of worries and focus your mind.
-I personally use my gold Leuchtturm for my pages each day while listening to Focus at Will, which is a scientifically proven way to focus better on your work (try it free for two weeks!).
-Check out my post about it!
+Writing Morning Pages is a method from The Artist’s Way by Julia Cameron, and the basic principle is that you write three pages each and every morning before you get started with your day to clear your head of worries and focus your mind.
+I personally use my gold Leuchtturm for my pages each day while listening to Prime Music (which you can try for free BTW).

 2. Dream Diary